Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks: perspectives from the theory of controlled diffusions and measures on path space: Numerical experiments

 Lastly, let us investigate the effect of the additional parameter $y_0$ in the moment loss.
 For a first experiment, we initialise $y_0$ with either the naive choice $y_0^{(1)} = 0$, or $y_0^{(2)} = 10$, a starting value which differs considerably from $-\log \mathcal{Z}$ or the optimal choice $y_0^{(3)} = - \log \mathcal{Z} \approx -5.87$.
 Let us insist that in practical scenarios the value of $-\log \mathcal{Z}$ is usually not known.
 Additionally, we contrast using Adam and SGD as an optimisation routine -- in both cases we choose $N = 200$, $\eta = 0.01$, $\Delta t = 0.01$, and the same DenseNet architecture as in the previous experiments.

 Figure \ref{LLGC_d20_adam_SGD} shows that the initialisation of $y_0$ can have a significant impact on the convergence speed.
 Indeed, with the initialisation $y_0 = -\log \mathcal{Z}$, the moment and log-variance losses perform very similarly, in accordance with Proposition \ref{prop: equivalence moment log-variance}.
-In contrast, choosing the initial value $y_0 = -\log \mathcal{Z}$ incurs a much slower convergence.
+In contrast, choosing the initial value $y_0$ such that the discrepancy $|y_0 +\log \mathcal{Z}|$ is large incurs a much slower convergence.

 Comparing the two plots in Figure \ref{LLGC_d20_adam_SGD} shows that the Adam optimiser achieves a much faster convergence overall in comparison to SGD.
 Moreover, the difference in performance between $y_0$-initialisations is more pronounced when the Adam optimiser is used.
 The observations in these experiments are in agreement with those in \cite{chan2019machine}.